 Mount Holyoke College celebrates Black History Month with social media expert, New York Times best-selling author, and pop-critic, Luvvie Ajayi.
 Sponsored by the Association of Pan-African Unity, Mount Holyoke African and Caribbean Students Association, and the Division of Student Life.

-Mount Holyoke continues to celebrate Black History Month, which is coordinated by the Association of Pan-African Unity (APAU) annually through programs which honor african and black american ancestry, recognizing the present, and reflecting on the future.
-This year, APAU is collaborating with the Mount Holyoke College African and Carribbean Students Association and the Division of Student Life to bring social media expert, New York Times best-selling author, and pop-critic Luvvie Ajayi.
+Mount Holyoke continues to celebrate Black History Month, which is coordinated by the Association of Pan-African Unity (APAU) annually through programs which honor African and black American ancestry, recognizing the present, and reflecting on the future.
+This year, APAU is collaborating with the Mount Holyoke College African and Caribbean Students Association and the Division of Student Life to bring social media expert, New York Times best-selling author, and pop-critic Luvvie Ajayi.

 Black History Month 2018 Keynote Speaker

 Luvvie Ajayi is an award-winning author, speaker and digital strategist who thrives at the intersection of comedy, technology and activism.

 A fourteen-year blogging veteran, she is the voice behind Awesomely Luvvie, a widely-respected humor blog that covers everything pop culture – from TV, movies and technology to travel, race and life’s random adventures.

 It was her blog that inspired Luvvie’s debut book, I’M JUDGING YOU: The Do-Better Manual, which was released in September 2016, and instantly hit the New York Times best-seller’s list.
 It is a collection of essays that critiques our fame-obsessed, social media-centric lives, while encouraging us to do better.
 The book is the good, yet snarky, angel on your shoulder, in word form